HathorNetwork/rfcs/text/0025-p2p-sync-v2.md

 1. `GET_NEXT_BLOCKS`: It requests to start a streaming of blocks between two checkpoints.

-2. `BLOCKS`: It carries a new block inside the message.
+2. `BLOCKS`: It carries one block inside the message.

 3. `BLOCKS_END`: It indicates that the current streaming of blocks has finished.